 4. Futaleufu River (Chile)

 Patagonia’s Futaleufu (Foo-Two-Lay-Foo) River is well known for it’s huge rapids and turquoise blue water.
-The mountain scenery is stunning and the travelling through Chile is simply wonderful.
-This is the best trip for big rapids. ( Learn about NWRC trips on the Futaleufu and our friends at Earth River )
+The mountain scenery is stunning and the traveling through Chile is simply wonderful.
+This is the best trip for big rapids. ( Learn about the Futaleufu River )

 5. Tuolumne River (California)

 The Tuolumne River (or just the “T”) has a special place in my heart, so it was hard to not rank it #1.
 The Main Tuolumne sets the standard for Class IV and the Upper Tuolumne (aka Cherry Creek) sets the standard for Class V. Theses sections of the “T” cascade through a deep canyon in the Sierra Nevada Mountains just outside of Yosemite National Park. ( Learn more about the Tuolumne River )